InformaticsMatters/fragmentor/README.md

   nonisomol_id INTEGER
 );
 ```

--   The site-fragment playbook should not require any specific changes apart
+- The site-fragment playbook should not require any specific changes apart from the fragmentation configuration
-    from the fragmentation configuration parameters in all.yaml.
+ parameters in all.yaml.
 - The site-inchi playbook should not require any specific changes
--   Site-extract - Add the vendor/library specific header file in extract/files.
-    If this is an existing format than the
-    scripts for that format can be copied.
+- The site-extract playbook should not require any specific changes.
 - The site-combine playbook should not require any specific changes.

 ### Implementation Changes